Complete quantum-inspired framework for computational fluid dynamics: Mask generation

 We first explain the generation of the MPSs using the TT-cross algorithm~\cite{OSELEDETS201070TTcross}.
 Then, we present a comparison of MPS masks generated from the indicator function $\theta({\textbf{x}})$ and its smooth approximation $m(\textbf{x})$.

-Each MPS mask is built by applying the TT-cross algorithm to its corresponding mask function.
-Given a discretized function over $N$ bits, the TT-cross algorithm builds the associated MPS approximation by querying (15000 times in our case) the function itself.
-The samples are drawn according to a cross-sketching scheme~\cite{OSELEDETS201070TTcross}, but without the need to effectively evaluate the dense, exponential-in-$N$, vector representation.
-Then, with the use of acquired samples, TT-cross builds a sequence of CUR decompositions~\cite{bebendorf2000approximation,tyrtyshnikov2000incomplete}.
+To build an approximate MPS mask for an object, we apply the TT-cross algorithm to the smooth approximation $m$ to the object's boundary's indicator function $\theta$.
+The TT-cross algorithm builds an MPS approximation to $m$ by querying it on a small number of points $\boldsymbol{x}$.
+The queries are made according to a cross-sketching scheme~\cite{OSELEDETS201070TTcross}, without the need to effectively evaluate the dense, exponential-in-$N$, vector representation.
+Then, with the use of acquired queries, TT-cross builds a sequence of CUR decompositions~\cite{bebendorf2000approximation,tyrtyshnikov2000incomplete}.

-Fig.~\ref{fig:Masks} qualitatively demonstrates that the MPS approximation produced by TT-cross is much better when a smoother function like $m(\boldsymbol{x})$ is given as input.
-In fact, we observe artifacts and random deviations in masks generated from indicator function by making the plot of 22 bit MPS in full resolution in the first and second columns of the Fig~\ref{fig:Masks}.b.
-We proceed our analysis by extending the domain to 30 bits, where we find even worse approximations when building the MPS mask directly from $\theta(\boldsymbol{x})$.
-Indeed, in the 3rd and 4th columns of Fig.~\ref{fig:Masks}, we plot the two MPS masks arising from the two different application of the TT-cross algorithm for $N_x = 15$, $N_y = 15$ bits domain.
-In order to plot them, we employed the two native operational modes, introduced in Sec.~\ref{subsection:sampleoracle}, to recover the vector representation from its MPS one when the number of bits is too high to allow a direct evaluation.
+Fig.~\ref{fig:Masks} shows that the MPS approximation produced by TT-cross is much better when a smoother function like $m(\boldsymbol{x})$ is given as input.
+Indeed, in the two columns of Fig.~\ref{fig:Masks}, we plot the two MPS masks arising from the two different application of the TT-cross algorithm for $N_x = 15$, $N_y = 15$ bits domain, using coarse-grained evaluation and pixel sampling respectively.

-The quality of the MPS mask is crucial for our fluid simulations, as it explained in Sec.~\ref{subsection: Numerical solver}.
-Indeed, the mask needs to be applied at each time step in the iterative solver and any artifact would act as an external source term on the dynamics, leading to different physical solutions.